-During 2020, (to be updated prior to final filing) Mississippi hospitals operated certified distinct-part geriatric psychiatric units (Geropsych DPU) with a total of (to bed updated prior to final filing) beds.
+During 2020, twenty-one (21) Mississippi hospitals operated certified distinct-part geriatric psychiatric units (Geropsych DPU) with a total of 331 beds.
 Geropsych units receive Medicare certification as a distinct-part psychiatric unit but are licensed as short-term acute hospital beds.
-These Geropsych units served a total of (to be updated prior to final filing) inpatient days of psychiatric services to patients aged fifty-five (55) and older.
+These Geropsych units served a total of 53,962 inpatient days of psychiatric services to patients aged fifty-five (55) and older.

 The industry standard formula for determining Geropsych DPU bed need is 0.5 beds per 1,000 population aged fifty-five (55) and over.
 The State Data Center of Mississippi under the University of Mississippi Center for Population Studies, projects Mississippi will have 943,320 persons aged fifty-five (55) and older by 2025.
 This population will need a total of 472 Geropsych DPU beds.
 The optimum unit size of a Geropsych unit is twelve (12) to twenty-four (24) beds.
-Table 3-9 shows the state's (to be updated prior to final filing) distinct-part geriatric psychiatric units.
+Table 3-9 shows the state's twenty-one (21) distinct-part geriatric psychiatric units.
 County population projections can be found in Chapter 1 of this Plan.